 Smoking Worsens Ankylosing Spondylitis Damage

-Quitting linked to less severe disease, better function and quality of life
+Quitting is linked to less severe disease, better function and quality of life.

 “The effect of quitting was more pronounced among men.
 We don’t know for sure why this is,” Dr. Zhao says.
 “Men and women may report their symptoms differently; also, men tender to be heavier smokers than women.
 This study did not report a ‘dose effect’ of smoking, but other studies, have shown that greater intensity of smoking is associated with worse outcomes in AS.”

 Other research in AS, including a 2018 Arthritis Care & Research study, has reported that smoking in men – but not in women – is linked to more rapidly progressing disease.
 That study also linked the habit in men to development of bony growths called syndesmophytes that lead to spinal fusion, which causes a loss of flexibility and chronic pain.

 Scientist aren’t sure how smoking contributes to poorer outcomes in AS.
 Many think inflammation caused by smoke inhalation plays a role in speeding up disease-related damage.